bboreham/weave/docs/ipam.md

   - For the purpose of range ownership, tombstones are ignored - ie ranges extend past tombstones.
   - Tombstones are only inserted by an administrative action (see below)
+  - Tombstones expire and are removed from the ring after two weeks.
 - The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which node to ask for space.